kyverno/chainsaw/.release-notes/main.md

 - Renamed `chainsaw kuttl migrate config` command to  `chainsaw migrate kuttl config`
 - Renamed `chainsaw kuttl migrate tests` command to  `chainsaw migrate kuttl tests`
+- Removed `testDirs` from `Configuration` spec, it is only supported in flags now
+- Removed `TestStep` based tests support, keeping only `Test` based or raw manifests

 ## 💫 New features 💫

 - Added a cleanup delay option to add a delay between the time a test ends and the time cleanup starts
 - Added support for overriding termination grace period on a per test basis
+- Default test dirs to `.` when flag not specified
+- Added `chainsaw migrate tests` command to migrate `TestStep` based tests to `Test` based
+- Generate json schemas to support validation and autocomplete in IDEs

 ## 🔧 Fixes 🔧